Call Premier Water 952-479-4553

-Arsenic in Minnesota City and Well Water
+Arsenic in Minnesota Drinking Water

-Arsenic is an odorless, tasteless semi-metal element that is abundant in the Earth’s crust and atmosphere.
-About one-third of the Arsenic in drinking water comes from the erosion of deposits in the earth, while the rest was added through agricultural and industrial runoff and emissions.
-The Minnesota Department of Health has estimated 15% of private wells exceed the legal limit of Arsenic.
+About 33% of the Arsenic in drinking water comes from the erosion of deposits in the earth.
+The rest was added through agricultural and industrial runoff and emissions.

 Different Types of Arsenic

-In Minnesota, Arsenic generally occurs in two forms: trivalent arsenic (As+3, or arsenite) or pentavalent arsenic (As+5, or arsenate).
 Although both forms are harmful to human health, trivalent arsenic is more harmful and more difficult to remove from water.

 Health Effects of Arsenic